RBeneroff/Connect-Four/Spec/App.md

 1. Default display: 'Ready?' (or whatever saying is)
 2. When startButton is clicked, toggle to playerOne display
-3. One playerOne goes, update toggle to playerTwo display
+3. One playerOne goes, update toggle to playerTwo display POSSIBLY USE A SWITCH STATEMENT

+### `winnerDisplay`
+1. When ###updateWinner returns true, show winnerDisplay with player who won
+2. If nobody has won, remain hidden

 ### `warningDisplay`
 1. If ###fullColumnCheck returns true, update warningDisplay to show the warning